 This appendix contains information on how to make sure you can install or upgrade bullseye packages before you upgrade to bookworm.
+This should only be necessary in specific situations.

 A.1 Upgrading your bullseye system

 Basically this is no different from any other upgrade of bullseye you've been doing.
 The only difference is that you first need to make sure your package list still contains references to bullseye as explained in Section A.2.